rails/rails/guides/source/action_mailer_basics.md

 Here is a quick explanation of the items presented in the preceding method.
 For a full list of all available options, please have a look further down at the Complete List of Action Mailer user-settable attributes section.

-* `default Hash` - This is a hash of default values for any email you send, in this case we are setting the `:from` header to a value for all messages in this class, this can be overridden on a per email basis
+* `default Hash` - This is a hash of default values for any email you send from this mailer.
+In this case we are setting the `:from` header to a value for all messages in this class.
+This can be overridden on a per-email basis.
 * `mail` - The actual email message, we are passing the `:to` and `:subject` headers in.

 Just like controllers, any instance variables we define in the method become available for use in the views.